 The small fairytale town of Sintra, located about 45 minutes west of Lisbon, is the perfect day trip from Lisbon.
 Not only are there so many different places to explore, the historic Sintra city center itself is worth visiting.

 The cobble-stone streets of the historic old town Sintra lead you past quaint cafes, bakeries, restaurants, and medieval architecture dating back to the 15th century.
 I can guarantee you will walk around asking yourself how this place is real.

 However, it’s not all rainbows and butterflies here.
 Due to it’s proximity to Lisbon, Sintra can get rather crowded with tourists both on the streets and at the main attractions.
-Having been twice now, and even experiencing unexpected changes since the first time we visited, I’m going to let you in on what it is like visiting Sintra.
+Having been twice now, and even experiencing unexpected changes since our first visit, I’m going to let you in on the details and my best tips for visiting Sintra.

 In this post, I’m going to spill the inside tips on how to plan the best day trip to Sintra, including new Sintra parking rules updated for 2023!